 - most is shown on the main 'Hampshire County Council' line

-- the council tax which is dedicated to funding adult social care pressures is shown on a separate line called the 'Adult social care precept'
+- however, we are required to show the council tax which is dedicated to funding adult social care pressures on a separate line, called the 'Adult social care precept'

 The council tax increase for the County Council is calculated using our total amount of council tax (i.e. the main 'Hampshire County Council' line plus the 'Adult social care precept' line).